astriaorg/docs/docs/cloud-rollup/1-digital-ocean.md

 kubectl get svc -n ingress-nginx
 ```

-It may take a few minutes for the `EXTERNAL-IP` field to be populated, you should see something like this:
+It may take a few minutes for the `EXTERNAL-IP` field to be populated,
+you should eventually see something like this:

 ```bash
 NAME                                 TYPE           CLUSTER-IP      EXTERNAL-IP     PORT(S)                      AGE